zenomt/rtmfp-cpp/test/tcserver.md

 RTWebSocket connections use the same message and metadata formats, and flow association semantics, as described in RFC 7425 for RTMFP flows.

+To help RTMFP clients rendezvous with RTMP and RTWebSocket clients at the same server, especially when using _redirectors_, the server sends its RTMFP fingerprint in the `serverFingerprint` member of the `connect` response _info object_.

 ## Apps (Partitions)

 Each client connects to a named partition (an “App”), specified by the `app`